sanidhya-singh/sample-code-in-every-language/README.md

 Feel free to submit!

-Add label "hacktoberfest" to your PRs.
+### Steps
+- Submit a code snippet implementing an algorithm in your choice of language
-Cite your source if you're submitting code posted elsewhere or your submission will be removed.
+- Edit the corressponding REAMDME.md file for your language to add your submission (Cite your source if you're submitting code posted elsewhere or your submission will be removed)
+- Create a PR
+- Star the repo